Executing Discrete Production Orders in Order POD within SAP Digital Manufacturing

 While Order POD can be a very powerful tool for executing Discrete Production Orders, it does have some limitations and drawbacks that users should be aware of.

-One disadvantage is that it currently lacks support for time tracking and tool management plugins.
-This can make it challenging for manufacturers to manage labor and tools during the production process.
+Another disadvantage is that it currently lacks support for tool management plugins.
+This can make it challenging for manufacturers to manage tools during the production process.

 Another missing feature is the lack of sign off functionality, which can make it difficult to pause and restart orders when needed.
 This can be particularly problematic in complex production environments where unexpected interruptions are common.